MT Public Health Laboratory Guidance Documents

 Appropriate treatment of patients with respiratory illness depends on accurate and timely diagnosis.
 Early diagnosis of influenza can reduce the inappropriate use of antibiotics and provide the option of using antiviral therapy.

-Surveillance for the 2023-2024 influenza season officially began on October 1, 2023.
-Receiving the first positive influenza specimens in the state is important in determining the circulating strains and prevalence.
-The Montana Public Health Laboratory (MTPHL) also shares these specimens with the Centers for Disease Control for further characterization and antiviral resistance testing.
+Surveillance for the 2024-2025 influenza season officially begins on Sunday, September 29th, 2024.
+Receiving positive influenza specimens to Montana Public Health Lab (MTPHL) for surveillance testing is important in determining the circulating strains and prevalence.
+MTPHL also shares these specimens with the Centers for Disease Control for further characterization and testing for antiviral resistance.

 For information about influenza activity in the United States during the influenza season, visit the Weekly U.S. Influenza Surveillance Report (FluView)